Daisy (doll): Pets

 Daisy's pets were a dog called Spot, a Dalmatian, a black Labrador retriever and a horse called Archie, which can be found in three colours: white with black spots, brown and a palomino.

 Booklets

 Every year a new fashion booklet was issued, showing any new Daisy dolls, and all her latest fashions for that year.
 Each booklet had a theme; the first, in 1973, being called My Fashion Diary, telling all about Daisy's year and the various outfits she wears each month for various occasions.
 The 1974 booklet is called My Round the World Holiday, in which Daisy travels the world, showing off more wonderful outfits designed by Mary Quant.
 Later issues included: My Exciting Life as a Reporter (1975); I'm Having Fun as a Travel Courier (1976); All about my Gift shop (1976); and My Glamorous Life as a Ballerina (1977).

 Each fashion book took the reader on a journey in Daisy's busy life.
-Children could emulate her travels etc. with their own Daisy doll and outfits.
+Children could emulate her activities with their own Daisy doll and outfits.

 Later fashions (after these booklets) were named "The Optimum" and "Flair" ranges.